-Local body elections: Mike Lee's long career in local politics at an end, final results confirm Pippa Coom has won his seat on Auckland Council
+Mike Lee's career in local politics over: final results confirm Pippa Coom has won his seat

 Coom was the former chair of the Waitemata Local Board who stood under the left-leaning City Vision ticket that had endorsed Lee in the past.

-Lee has been philosophical about the prospect of losing after originally planning to retire to his home on Waiheke Island before having his arm twisted by members of the 'B Team' on council to seek a fourth term.
+Lee has been philosophical about the prospect of losing after originally planning to retire to his home on Waiheke Island before having his arm twisted by members of the "B Team" on council to seek a fourth term.

 Lee was elected to the former Auckland Regional Council in 1992 and became chairman in 2004, where he oversaw a revival of rail in the city and expansion of the city's regional parks.
 During his tenure, the ARC rejected the Labour Government's plan to build a waterfront stadium for the 2011 Rugby World Cup.